Big Bam Boom

 Big Bam Boom is the twelfth studio album by American duo Daryl Hall & John Oates, released by RCA Records on October 12, 1984.
 It marked the end of one of the most successful album runs by a duo of the 1980s.
 RCA issued a remastered version in July 2004 with four bonus tracks.
 The lead single "Out of Touch" was a #1 pop hit, and charted in several other areas (#24 Hot Black Singles, #8 on the Adult Contemporary charts and #1 on the dance charts, #48 in the UK).
-Another song taken from the album, the Daryl Hall and Janna Allen-penned "Method of Modern Love" reached a high point of #5, and "Some Things Are Better Left Unsaid," reached #18.
+Another song, the Daryl Hall and Janna Allen-penned "Method of Modern Love", reached #5, and "Some Things Are Better Left Unsaid" reached #18.

 Musical styles on the album include pop, rock, and dance-rock, with R&B/soul influences.
-The album has even more of an electronic, urban feel to it compared to their previous albums, combining their song structure and vocalization with the latest technical advances in recording and playing.
-The album employed some of the most sophisticated equipment ever used in the recording industry at the time.
+It has even more of an electronic, urban feel to it than their previous albums, combining their song structure and vocals with the latest technical advances in recording and playing.
+The album employed some of the most sophisticated equipment used in the recording industry at the time.

 Big Bam Boom peaked at No. 5 in the United States and sold over three million copies worldwide.

 Background and recording

-The making of Big Bam Boom involved a mixture of traditional recordings and state of the art technologies.
+The making of Big Bam Boom involved a mixture of traditional recordings and state-of-the-art technologies.

-The duo opted to record on analog tape rather than the then-new digital multitrack machines, and due to their commercial success the duo was able to take advantage of the latest musical devices available then, specially the most advanced polyphonic synthesizers like Synclavier and the Fairlight.
+The duo opted to record on analog tape rather than the then-new digital multitrack machines, and due to their commercial success they were able to take advantage of the latest musical devices available at the time, specially the most advanced polyphonic synthesizers like Synclavier and the Fairlight.

-Bob Clearmountain, one of the producers, and Mickey Curry, the drummer, recorded various drum sounds, manipulating delays and reverbs to create huge dramatic bottom end that is emblematic of this album and the 1980s in general.
+Bob Clearmountain, one of the producers and drummer Mickey Curry recorded various drum sounds, manipulating delays and reverbs to create huge dramatic bottom end that is emblematic of this album and the 1980s in general.

-Thanks to the new polyphonic synthesizers, the duo experimented with new sounds, for example, recording Boy Scout canteens, cardboard boxes, vocals, footsteps in gravel, etc., and combined them with the use of newer and more sophisticated drum machines.
+Thanks to the new polyphonic synthesizers, the duo experimented with new sounds, for example, recording Boy Scout canteens, cardboard boxes, vocals, footsteps in gravel, etc., and combined them with newer and more sophisticated drum machines.

 Promotion

-In order to promote the album, the duo embarked the Big Bam Boom Tour – Live Through '85; they did most of the traveling in a private plane.
+To promote the album, the duo embarked on the Big Bam Boom Tour – Live Through '85; they did most of the travel in a private plane.
 MTV provided tour date and ticket outlet announcements and the channel's name appeared on all tickets and print advertising, and was tagged on all radio spots.
-The duo performed a show at The Forum in Inglewood, California, on December 17, 1984, with a satellite-delivered live broadcast of the concert; it was aired the next day.
+The duo performed a show at The Forum in Inglewood, California, on December 17, 1984, with a satellite-delivered live broadcast of the concert; it aired the following day.
 The radio broadcast was remastered and released on CD, via music download and streaming in 2015 under the title: The LA Forum – 17 Dec 1984.